Do you think staying in an urban area is the right choice when the shit hits the fan?

 3. Availability of Water

-It’s best for your bug out property to have a natural water source like a spring.
+It’s best for your bug out property to have a natural water source like a spring in the first place.
 Or else, you can select a location near a water body or a pond.
 Then again, you need to check whether these sources are seasonal or available all through the year.

 What about a bug out house near a river?

 If there isn’t any nearby source of water, there should be a water storage facility on the property.
 Installing a rain-water harvesting system is also a good option.
-So check out the annual rainfall patterns in the area for a better idea.
+So check out the annual rainfall patterns in the area before prepping.

 Make sure that you have the right methods of water purification at your disposal.
 Water-related infections can be big trouble in a survival scenario.

 When you are planning to ride out the storm in the bug out property, you may have to stay put for a long period.
-Obviously, you can’t run to the store each time your supplies run out.
-So self-sufficiency is the key.
+Obviously, in any shtf scenario you can’t run to the store each time your supplies run out.
+So self-sufficient homesteading is the key.

 Ideally, you need to have a power supply that’s independent of the grid.
+That will help you in case of disasters like a pandemic or an EMP blast.
 A source of running water within the property that has enough kinetic energy can be a big plus.

 What makes this so special?

-You can install a small hydro-power station that can easily take care of the basic power requirements.
+You can use the water supply to install a small hydro-power station that can easily take care of the basic power requirements.